krenalis/krenalis/doc/src/identity-resolution/connection-identity-resolution.md

 The behavior for the users imported from events allows the implementation of [strategies](anonymous-users-strategies.md) by controlling how `userId` and `anonymousId` are sent by the client (eg. the [JavaScript SDK](../javascript-sdk.md) in the browser).

-## Merging of users
+## Merging of user identities

-When merging two or more users during the Connection Identity Resolution into a single user:
+When merging two or more user identities during the Connection Identity Resolution into a single identity:

-* the Anonymous IDs are taken from all these users, without duplicated values
+* the Anonymous IDs are taken from all these user identities, without duplicated values
-* for any other property, the value of the resulting user for that property is taken from the most recently updated user who *has a value* for that property
+* for any other property, the value of the resulting identity for that property is taken from the most recently updated identity who *has a value* for that property

 > NOTE: the meaning of *has a value* is unclear, so the content of this section about which values are merged may be wrong.
 This must be reviewed.
 See the issue [#657](https://github.com/open2b/chichi/issues/657).